Medicare Supplement Insurance Plan F

 Medicare Supplement insurance plans are sold by private insurance companies, which aren’t required to offer all 10 of the Medigap plan types offered in most states.
 However, they must offer at least Plan A if they offer any Medigap policy, and must also offer Plan C or Plan F, if they offer any Medigap plans other than Plan A. Because of its popularity, many insurance companies offer Plan F. Plan availability varies by location, so always research and compare plan options for your specific zip code and county.

 What benefits are covered under Medicare Supplement Plan F?

-Plan F benefits, like other Medigap plans, are standardized in most states.
-This means that regardless of where you live or which insurance company you purchase from, you’ll get the exact same coverage for a Plan F sold anywhere in your state (note that there is also a high-deductible version of Plan F discussed below).
-However, keep in mind that even though benefits are the same, premiums for that coverage may vary.
+Plan F basic benefits, like other Medigap plans, are standardized in most states.
+This means that regardless of where you live or which insurance company you purchase from, you’ll get the exact same basic benefits for a Plan F sold anywhere in your state (note that there is also a high-deductible version of Plan F discussed below).
+However, keep in mind that even though basic benefits are the same, premiums may vary.

 Below is a list of costs and benefits covered by Medicare Supplement Plan F:

 - Part A hospital and coinsurance costs up to an additional 356 days after Medicare benefits are exhausted

 - Medicare Part A hospice care copayment or coinsurance